DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Related Work

 \section{Related Work}

-\paragraph{Neuron-level pruning} Given the practical limitations of unstructured weight pruning \citep{lecun1989optimal}, including the lack of real-world memory and latency savings, prior work has examined converting unstructured sparsity patterns into semi-structured sparsity patterns \citep{frantar2023sparsegpt, sunsimple}.
-However, this conversion process leads to additional performance loss and only provides speed-ups on certain GPU architectures.
+\paragraph{Neuron-level pruning} Given the practical limitations of unstructured weight pruning \citep{lecun1989optimal}, including the lack of easily realizable real-world memory and latency savings, recent work on weight pruning has examined converting unstructured sparsity patterns into semi-structured sparsity patterns \citep{frantar2023sparsegpt, sunsimple}.
+However, this conversion process frequently leads to additional performance loss and only provides speed-ups on specific GPU architectures.
 Alternatively, structured pruning techniques that remove structured portions of models, like attention heads, layers, individual neurons, and blocked weight regions, provide a hardware agnostic approach to achieving both real-world disk and latency savings.
-In this work, we focus on reducing individual neurons, which has been explored in prior work via neuron width pruning.
-Ma et al. \cite{ma2023llm} propose a ``channel pruning'' technique that removes a neurons sharing the same index across all LLM layers, effectively reducing the width of the entire model.
-Ashkboos et al. \cite{ashkboos2024slicegpt} propose a related technique, but use PCA projections to perform the width reduction to prune low eigenvalue associated neurons in the re-projected eigenspace.
-Gao et al. \cite{gao2024disp} reduce neuron width in a dimension-independent manner by using different indexing matrices per layer.
-However, their method trains a separate GRU hypernetwork to predict neurons to remove.
-We depart from these pruning approach by instead focusing on merging-based strategies.
+In this work, we focus on reducing individual neurons, which has been explored in prior work via neuron width pruning. \citet{ma2023llm} propose a ``channel pruning'' technique that removes neurons sharing the same index across all LLM layers, effectively reducing the width of the entire model. \citet{ashkboos2024slicegpt} propose a related technique, but use PCA projections to perform the width reduction to prune low eigenvalue associated neurons in the re-projected eigenspace. \citet{gao2024disp} reduce neuron width in a dimension-independent manner by using different indexing matrices per layer.
+Their method trains a separate GRU hypernetwork to predict neurons to remove.
+We depart from these pruning approaches by instead focusing on merging-based strategies.